 Shimano EF51 21 speed gear shifter with Shimano RD TZ-50 and FD TZ-30 rear and front derailleurs respectively for navigating various terrain.
 Steel suspension fork with 80mm travel to ensure control in even in the roughest terrain.

-- Heat treated 6061 aluminium frame that is both strong and lightweight.
+- Heat treated 6061 aluminum frame that is both strong and lightweight.

 - Mechanical brake discs with Shimano brake levers.